Caitlin1306/nch-final-project/README.md

 ![Screenshot from Deepnote](df.head().png)

-info() function is used to get a concise summary of the dataframe.
-It comes really handy when doing exploratory analysis of the data, as seen below.
+`.info()` function is used to get a concise summary of the dataframe.
+It comes in handy when doing exploratory data analysis, as seen below.

 ![Screenshot from Deepnote](df.info().png)